 When it comes to using credit cards to pay for travel, the earning of the points is the easy part.
-Booking the award travel is where the process gets complicated.
+Booking award travel is where the process gets complicated.
 This post is about a specific situation that I imagine more than just a few people have found themselves in.
-It involves the transferring American Express Membership Rewards points to an airline frequent flyer program to make an award booking.
+It involves transferring American Express Membership Rewards points to an airline frequent flyer program to make an award booking.

-Using flexible points in this manner is the best way to get oversized value for your points and the basis for all for posts from people flying in Business and First class seats to locations all around the globe.
+Using flexible points in this manner is the best way to get oversized value for your points and the basis for all posts from people flying in Business and First class seats to locations all around the globe.
 For this example, I’ll use the flights I booked with ANA for my dad and his wife to fly to Bali.
 Without them knowing, I went ahead and booked them on the EVA Airways Hello Kitty plane 🙂

 To book these flights in Business Class, they each needed 136,000 miles in their ANA accounts.
 AMEX Membership Rewards transfer to ANA at a 1:1 ratio and they each had healthy point balances, but were a few thousand AMEX points short of having enough miles for the flights.